Mathematics for Teaching Degree

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
 To fully experience Harvard, you are required to take at least four courses on campus.
 Three-week summer options available.

 - If you choose the thesis track, you work independently with a thesis director on in-depth research topic related to your professional goals.
 You'll emerge with a solid understanding of how educational research is executed and communicated, producing publishable quality results.

-- For the capstone track, you'll work in classroom setting with fellow master's candidates to investigate a variety of approaches to teaching, with the goal of helping you develop fresh, innovative approaches to communicating mathematics in the classroom.
+- If you choose the capstone track, you'll work in a classroom setting with fellow master's candidates to investigate a variety of approaches to teaching, with the goal of helping you develop fresh, innovative approaches to communicating mathematics in the classroom.